 Create New MDT Task Sequence

-Once OS import step is completed, move to “Task Sequence” step to create “New Task Sequence” and right click to capture the image.
+Once the OS import step is completed, move to the “Task Sequence” step to create “New Task Sequence” and right-click to capture the image.

 Provide the “Task Sequence ID” and “Task Sequence Name” and click next.

 Task Sequence Template

 Select the “Standard Client Task Sequence” template and click next.
 Then select the operating system which was imported earlier step and click next.

 I’m not defining any product key in this step, as this will automatically activate from the KMS server.
 But this depends upon the requirement, and click next.

 Provide the details in the “Full Name” and “Organization” fields and click next.